Historic Seminary Chapel

 Bishop John Joseph Chanche

 The Lower Chapel became the worship site for the neighborhood.
-Sr. Reginald Gerdes, OSP, historical researcher for the Oblate Sisters of Providence, notes that the site became the birthplace for the first African-American Catholic community.
-Sr. Reginald’s community, the Oblate Sisters of Providence, trace their roots to the Lower Chapel and the vision of Mary Elizabeth Lange, an immigrant from Haiti, and Sulpician Father James Hector Joubert, who are co-founders of the Oblate Sisters of Providence.
+Sr. Reginald Gerdes, OSP, historical researcher for the Oblate Sisters of Providence, notes that the site became the birthplace for the first African-American Catholic faith community.
+Sr. Reginald’s community, the Oblate Sisters of Providence, trace their roots to the Lower Chapel and the work of Mary Elizabeth Lange, an immigrant from Cuba, and Sulpician Father James Hector Joubert, who are co-founders of the Oblate Sisters of Providence.

-It was also in the Lower Chapel that Elizabeth Bayley Seton took vows before Bishop John Carroll.
-It was Bishop Carroll that gave her the title “Mother,” since she herself was truly wife, widow, and mother.
-During the year Mother Seton lived on Paca Street, the Lower Chapel served as her spiritual home.
+It was also in the Lower Chapel that Elizabeth Bayley Seton pronounced privatevows before Bishop John Carroll.
+It was Bishop Carroll that gave her the title “Mother,” both for the community she intended to found and reflecting her experience as wife, widow, and mother.
+Mother Seton worshipped in the Upper Chapel for much of her time at Paca Street, as the lower chapel did not open until the spring of 1808.

 Blessing of the new statue of Mother Teresa Maxis Duchemin, IHM